newvoll/ssmbak/README.md

 Once the stack is up and new params are backed-up automatically, you can go through the following steps to give you a feel for how it works.

-Create some params with value `initial` in `testyssmbak/` and `testyssmbak/deeper` to show recursion:
+Create some params with value `initial` in `/testyssmbak/` and `/testyssmbak/deeper` to show recursion.
+We'll also set key `/testyssmbak` to show the difference between keys and paths.
 ```
+aws ssm put-parameter --name /testyssmbak --value initial --type String --overwrite
 for i in $(seq 3)
 do
 aws ssm put-parameter --name /testyssmbak/$i --value initial --type String --overwrite